savwiley/libraryProject/README.md

 # NOTICE
 There was a problem with the original repostiory for this app.
 It was so bad, that I lost nearly everything.
 This new repo holds the current iteration of this app.
 If you would like to see the original repo with more history of this app, go [here](https://github.com/savwiley/library-project).

+If anything, I learned the value of backing up git before I start debugging.

 ## Extra Features

 - A universal library that holds book information on a Firebase server.